Finding good clothing manufacturers to partner with isn’t easy.

 Also wanting everything done in 3 weeks when you still have to develop samples is not going to happen, it takes more time than that.

-You will sound unrealistic, rigid and a nightmare to work with.
+You will sound unrealistic, rigid and difficult to work with.

 No point in demanding anything in that first email, get a reply first and only after you can start checking if they are the right producer for you.